Jupiter: Size and mass

 Jupiter radiates more heat than it receives through solar radiation, due to the Kelvin–Helmholtz mechanism within its contracting interior.
 This process causes Jupiter to shrink by about 1 mm per year.
-At the time of its formation, Jupiter was hotter and was about twice its current diameter.
+At the time of its formation, Jupiter was hotter and about twice its current diameter.

 Theoretical models indicate that if Jupiter had over 40% more mass, the interior would be so compressed that its volume would decrease despite the increasing amount of matter.
 For smaller changes in its mass, the radius would not change appreciably.
 As a result, Jupiter is thought to have about as large a diameter as a planet of its composition and evolutionary history can achieve.
 The process of further shrinkage with increasing mass would continue until appreciable stellar ignition was achieved.
 Although Jupiter would need to be about 75 times more massive to fuse hydrogen and become a star, its diameter is sufficient as the smallest red dwarf may be slightly larger in radius than Saturn.